Open-Source-Group-5/hospital-record-system/testing.md

 # Whatsup man
-## This is a testing site for testing purposes.
+## This is a testing site for testing purposes only.